Man admits sexually abusing four daughters, raping three of them

 Besides sexually abusing his daughters, the man also admitted that he physically abused his wife and younger son.

-He also deprived four of the children of food for five days and cut off the electricity supply to their lights, refrigerator and air-conditioner because he was angry at them.
+He also deprived four of the children of food for five days and cut off the electricity supply to their lights, refrigerator and air-conditioner as he was angry with them.

-The trail of abuse was uncovered in November 2018 when the fourth daughter finally made a police report, accompanied by a sister.
+The trail of abuse was uncovered in November 2018 when one daughter finally made a police report, accompanied by a sister.

+The girl, now 16, is the youngest of the four abused girls, and the second youngest among the five girls.

 Another 26 charges will be taken into consideration when the man, a freelance instructor for children's adventure camps, is sentenced next week.